schemaanalyst/schemaanalyst/README.md

 Executing this class produces a single results file in CSV format that contains one line per execution, located at `results/newmutationanalysis.dat`.
-This file contains the following columns that have this description:
+This file contains the following columns that have the following description:

 | Column               | Description                                                                 |
 | :------:             | :-----------:                                                               |